-ļ Module code: GERM671 Year course NQF level: 8 ı Title: German literature, history and culture since World War One e

-- acquainted with a literary historical overview of literature in the German speaking countries since the First World War up to now as well as with relevant historical events in Germany before an after 1989, the GRD, Austria and Switzerland.
+Module code: GERM671 Year course NQF level: 8 Title: German literature, history and culture since World War One Module outcomes: On completion of this module, the student should be countries since the First World War up to now as well as with relevant historical events in Germany before an after 1989, the GRD, Austria and Switzerland.
 By means of this the student should be able to contextualize texts in literary historical, historical and cultural terms.
-Suggested texts are Hesse's Der Steppenwolf (1927), Brecht's Der gute Mensch von Sezuan (1938-40), Borchert's Draußen vor der Tür (1947), Dürrenmatt's Der Besuch der alten Dame (1956), Wolf's Der geteilte Himmel (1963), Böll's Ansichten eines Clowns (1963), Jelinek's Die Klavierspielerin (1983), Brussig's Helden wie wir (1995), Treichel's Der Verlore (2001) etc.; - able to analyze, compare and disuss in German specific primary texts like the texts above; - able to analyze and evaluate secondary texts in German about primary texts as well as theoretical considerations in any language and to bring them into relation with the primary texts; - able to bring German literature in the 20th and 21st century into relation with German culture in interdisciplinary and intercultural terms: - able to present research results orally and in writing.
+Suggested texts are Hesse's Der Steppenwolf (1927), Brecht's Der gute Mensch von Sezuan (1938-40), Borchert's Draußen vor der Tür (1947), Dürrenmatt's Der Besuch der alten Dame (1956), Wolf's Der geteilte Himmel (1963), Böll's Ansichten eines Clowns (1963), Jelinek's Die Klavierspielerin (1983), Brussig's Helden wie wir (1995), Treichel's Der Verlore (2001) etc.;

+- able to analyze, compare and disuss in German specific primary texts like the texts above: - able to analyze and evaluate secondary texts in German about primary texts as well as theoretical considerations in any language and to bring them into relation with the primary texts; - able to bring German literature in the 20th and 21st century into relation with German culture in interdisciplinary and intercultural terms; - · able to present research results orally and in writing.